celestiaorg/celestia-app/specs/src/specs/shares.md

 All available data in a Celestia [block](./data_structures.md#block) is split into fixed-size data chunks known as "shares".
 A share is associated with exactly one namespace.
 The shares in a Celestia block are eventually erasure-coded and committed to in [Namespace Merkle trees](./data_structures.md#namespace-merkle-tree) (also see [NMT spec](https://github.com/celestiaorg/nmt/blob/master/docs/spec/nmt.md)).

 A share sequence is a contiguous set of shares that contain semantically relevant data.
-A share sequence may contain one or more shares.
+A share sequence SHOULD contain one or more shares.
 In most cases, a share sequence should be parsed together because the original data may have been split across share boundaries.
 One share sequence exists per [reserved namespace](./consensus.md#reserved-namespaces) and per [blob](../../../x/blob/README.md).

 ## Overview